Revanshill86/TodoApp/README.md

 ## Usage

-[Provide step-by-step instructions on how to use your app.
-Include screenshots or examples if possible.]

 1. Enter a task in the input field.
 ![Alt text](image.png)
 2. Click the "Add Task" button to add the task to the list.